Small Business Retirement Plans in Fort Lauderdale, FL

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Pick a provider that offers multiple investment choices, management assistance, and employee education.
+• Choose a Plan Provider: Pick a provider that offers multiple investment choices, administrative support, and staff training.

 Individual 401(k)

-This plan, also known as a i401(k), is designed to provide the same benefits as a company 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to a quarter of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.
+Also known as a Solo 401(k), this plan is designed to offer the same benefits as a traditional 401(k), but for individuals who are independent contractors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)